kyleshevlin/react-funk-patrol/README.md

 # React Funk Patrol

-This is a library of Compound Components based on Functional Programming types.
+Compound Components based on functional programming types.

 ## What are Compound Components?